alexgavrilyuk/Neuroledger/backend/src/features/chat/README.md

-# Chat Feature (Agent Architecture - Phase 3 + Refinements)
+# Chat Feature (Agent Architecture)

-This feature implements persistent, contextual chat history powered by an AI agent capable of reasoning, **summarizing conversations**, using tools to access data context, executing generated code for analysis, and **generating React code for report visualization**.
+This feature implements persistent, contextual chat history powered by an AI agent capable of reasoning, summarizing conversations, using tools to access data context, executing generated code for analysis, and generating React code for report visualization.

-## Overview (Phase 3)
+## Overview

 The chat feature allows users to:
-- Create and manage chat sessions.
+- Create and manage chat sessions
-- Send messages.
+- Send messages with dataset context
-- Receive AI-generated responses orchestrated by the agent.
+- Receive AI-generated responses orchestrated by the agent
-- Observe agent status (thinking, using tools, generating/executing code, **generating report**) via WebSockets.
+- Observe agent status (thinking, using tools, generating code, executing code, generating report) via WebSockets
 - Leverage the agent's ability to:
+  - Access dataset context through tools
-  - Access data context.
+  - Parse CSV data
-  - Generate and execute sandboxed Node.js code.
+  - Generate and execute sandboxed Node.js code for data extraction and analysis
-  - **Generate React component code for visualizing analysis results.**
+  - Generate React component code for visualizing analysis results
-- **View generated reports in a modal.**
+- View generated reports in a modal
-- View past conversations.
+- View past conversations

 ## Models